Computer Science

 This doesn't take long to grasp but makes life a lot easier when it comes to reading and understanding formulas!

-Catching up on missed lectures and labs
+Catching up on missed lectures and tutorials

 If you miss a lecture, catch up as soon as possible by reading the corresponding sections of the textbook.
 Ask classmates and/or the lecturer whether any extra material was covered.
 If you miss the deadline for an assignment and have a valid reason, contact the lecturer who set the assignment.
 If you miss the test/exam for any valid reason, or you sit the test/exam but believe that your performance was impaired for some reason, then you may be able to apply for an aegrotat, compassionate or special pass consideration.